Victorious-ke/Smart_Goal_Planner/README.md

 2. Track Progress: View each goal’s saved amount and target
 3. Make Deposits: Add money toward any goal, automatically updating progress.
 4. Activity Log: See a history of deposits made for all goals

-Persistent Storage: Uses json-server (db.json) to store goals and update them in real-time.
+5. Persistent Storage: Uses db.json to store goals and update in real-time.

-Tech Stack
+## Technologies used
 React (Vite)
 CSS (custom styling)
 json-server (local REST API)

 ## Getting Started